NixImagery/NixImagery.github.io/_posts/2019-12-14-backup-a-vps.md

 - backup
 # permalink:
 ---
-I regularly back up the files on my VPS[^1](Virtual Private Server.
-A rented computer that contains, manages and serves websites and other services on the Internet.
-Mine is in London.).
+I regularly back up the files on my VPS[^1].
 I do this using a script run from the terminal on any convenient machine, usually a MacBook laptop.
 This is the script:

 ```sh
 #!/bin/bash